dmanlfc/arcade1up/README.md

 ## Firstly, wire up you Raspberry Pi 3B+ with the following pin layout:

+I used 150mm Plug to Socket Jumper Leads to reach from the existing connectors to the Rasberry Pi munted on the side of the Arcade 1Up.

 ### Power switch
 Connect the black wire to Pin 5 (GPIO3) & the red wire to Pin 6 (Ground) of the GPIO header